 A small species at around 5 mm.
 A striking spider with a dark body covered with numerous paler hairs which are sometimes golden.
 Its legs and palps are a golden lemony yellow in colour.

-The male is similar to H. cupreus.
+Similar to H. cupreus.

 It may occur on low vegetation and the shrub layer, or on lower branches of trees, but always shows a preference for sunny conditions.